-Protected agriculture is a broad category of production methods in which there is some degree of control over one or more environmental factors.
-The structures under which protected agriculture takes place can vary from the simplest, least expensive shade house to the most costly, high-tech greenhouse with automated climate control.
-In the state of Zacatecas, as in other regions of Mexico, protected agriculture production systems have seen accelerated growth in recent years.
-The mean annual growth rate of the cultivated area from 2001 to 2007 was 30.5%.
-Currently, this area is estimated to be 184.2 hectares, 95% of which was cultivated under tomato (Padilla-Bernal, Rumayor-Rodriguez, and Pérez-Veyna 2008), accounting for around 10% of the total area of Mexican covered horticultural production (Cook 2007; Padilla-Bernal, Rumayor-Rodriguez, and Pérez-Veyna 2007b).

-The rapid expansion of protected agriculture in the state of Zacatecas is attributed to several factors.
-First and probably the most compelling is the potential return on investment; these production systems can be highly profitable because of the favorable climate in production regions.
-In those such as the Zacatecas high plateau, where climate is temperate, dry and with good conditions of sunlight, it is possible to lengthen the growing period or to produce year-round, meaning extraordinary profits for the growers.
-A second factor is proximity to the US border; the US is the largest export market for Mexican tomatoes.
-A third is support from government organisms; government programs provide support for protected agriculture installations.
-The state government, during its last two development plans (1999-2004 and 2005-2010), has promoted protected agriculture as part of the strategies aimed to reactivate the rural sector.
-Government authorities at the local and federal level have encouraged protected agriculture projects as a way to offer employment opportunities and improve the welfare to rural producers (Sagarpa 2006; 2008; Sedagro 2008).

-As in Mexico, in the US and Canada the greenhouse tomato industry has shown high growth rates.
-Expansion began in the 90s (Cook and Calvin 2005), but recently growth has become stable1.
-Even though Mexico was the last of the three competitors to enter the industry, it now has a larger area, which continues to expand rapidly (Cook and Calvin 2005; Padilla-Bernal, Rumayor-Rodriguez, and Pérez-Veyna 2007a).
+- 5 In the state of Zacatecas, as in other regions of Mexico, protected agricultural production systems - 6 have seen accelerated growth in recent years.
+The mean annual growth rate of the cultivated area - from 2001 to 2007 was 30.5%.
+Currently, this area is estimated to be 184.2 hectares, 95% of - 8 which was cultivated under tomato (Padilla-Bernal et al., 2008). - The rapid expansion of area under protected agriculture in the state of Zacatecas is attributed to different factors, among which the following stand out. a) The potential yield over investment that these production systems can obtain because of the location of producer regions.
+In those such as the Zacatecas high plateau, where climate is temperate, dry and with good conditions of sunlight, it is possible to lengthen the growing period or to produce year-round, meaning extraordinary profits for the growers. b) Proximity to the US border; the US is the largest export market for Mexican tomatoes.
+And c) different government organisms grant facilities for protected agriculture installations.
+The state government, during the last two state development plans (1999-2004 and 2005-2010), has promoted protected agriculture as part of the strategies aimed to reactivate the rural sector.
+Government authorities at local and federal level have encouraged protected agriculture projects as a way to offer employment opportunities and improve the welfare to rural producers.
+(SAGARPA 2006; 2008; SEDAGRO 2008). - As in Mexico, in the US and Canada the greenhouse tomato industry has shown high growth rates.
+Expansion began in the 90s (Cook and Calvin 2005), but recently growth has become stable.
+Even though Mexico was the last of the three competitors to enter the industry, it now has a larger area, which continues to expand rapidly (Cook and Calvin 2005; Padilla-Bernal, Rumayor and Pérez 2007).
 In terms of technology and yields, however, Mexico has lagged behind.
 In 2006, average greenhouse tomato yield in Mexico was estimated at 130 tons per hectare, while in the US and Canada yields are more than 450 tons (Cook 2007).
-The low average yields in Mexico are attributed largely to the wide range of technologies used by growers, from shade houses and macrotunnels to permanent greenhouse structures with limited or passive environmental control and high-tech greenhouses with both fully active environmental control and hydroponics.
+The low yields in Mexico are attributed largely to the wide range of technologies used by growers, from shade house and macrotunnels to permanent greenhouse structures with limited or passive environmental control and high-technology greenhouses with both fully active environmental control and hydroponics.

 One of the characteristics of the fresh tomato industry under protected agriculture in Mexico is its high concentration.
 Like that of field production, a few companies control a large part of the production (Wilson and Thompson 2004; Padilla-Bernal, Thilmany and Loureiro 2003).
 The US is the largest consumer of this type of tomato and imports more than it produces (Cook and Calvin 2005).
 In recent years, imports have increased faster than production.
-Canada exports
+Canada exports 60% of its production to the US, and almost all of the greenhouse tomatoes produced in Mexico are sold in the US or Canada.
+At present, the demand for greenhouse tomatoes in Mexico is limited, but will probably grow in the near future.
+It is estimated that only 15% of Mexican greenhouse tomatoes is sold on the domestic market; this is attributed to the possibility of selling lower quality rather than to strategic marketing decisions.